MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-score.md

 ![Compliance Score - improvement actions screen](media/compliance-score-improvement-actions.png)

-The following data points are listed for each improvement action:
+This screen shows the following data points for each improvement action:

 - **Score impact**: the points by which your overall score will increase by completing the action
 - **Regulations**: the applicable regulation or standard that the action seeks to satisfy